nelson-n/fp_nn/README.md

 * Trains recurrent neural network for sentence completion/prediction using the text of Leo Tolstoy's *War and Peace*.
-* **process_text.py** converts the raw *War and Peace* text file into tokenized, sentence level numpy arrays for use in rnn.py.
+* **process_text.py** converts the raw *War and Peace* text file into tokenized, sentence level NumPy arrays for use in rnn.py.
 * **rnn.py** trains a token level RNN.
 Heavily inspired by:
 [pangolulu/rnn-from-scratch](https://github.com/pangolulu/rnn-from-scratch)
 * **char_rnn.py** trains a character level RNN.
 This script is a clone of